-A. Individual airlines provide wheelchair service; US Airways provides electric cart as well as wheelchair service to its passengers.
+A. Individual airlines provide wheelchair service; American Airlines provides electric cart as well as wheelchair service to its passengers.
 When making an airline reservation, advise your airline that this service will be needed at the Airport.
 It is advisable to confirm this request prior to your departure day.
 Airline personnel at the Airport will facilitate this service.

 Q. Does the Airport have bus service that’s equipped for wheelchairs?

 A. Yes.
 An Airport shuttle bus provides service to and from the Economy Parking Lot and between the various terminals and is fully equipped to accommodate wheelchairs.
 The buses are operated by First Transit, which can be contacted at 215-365-3477.
 Any problems regarding the shuttle bus should be reported to the Airport Communications Center at 215-937-6937 (TDD/TTY, 215-937-6755).
 Comments can be e-mailed to: email@example.com.

 Q. What is the recommended procedure for dropping off passengers with disabilities?